War in Ukraine fuels fears among draft-age Russian youths

 Lyudmila Narusova, a member of the upper house of the Russian parliament, spoke in early March about an entire company of 100 men who were forced to sign such contracts and were sent into the combat zone — and only four survived.
 Military officials did not comment on her allegation.

-Svetlana Agapitova, the human rights commissioner in St. Petersburg, said Wednesday that relatives of seven soldiers had written to her to complain the men had been forced to sign the contract and sent to Ukraine against their will.
+Svetlana Agapitova, the human rights commissioner in St. Petersburg, said Wednesday that relatives of seven soldiers had written to her to complain the men had been forced to sign contracts and sent to Ukraine against their will.
 She said two of them already had been brought back to Russia.

 In recent years, the Kremlin has emphasized increasing the share of volunteer contract soldiers as it sought to modernize the army and improve its readiness.
 The force of 1 million now has over 400,000 contract soldiers, including 147,000 in the infantry.
 If the war drags on, those numbers could be insufficient to sustain the operations.